NeuralPensieve/NeuralPensieve.github.io/_posts/2025-07-18-diffusion.md

 ## Langevin Sampling: The Foundation

 The key insight comes from Langevin dynamics.
 If we want to sample from some distribution P(x), we can start from a random point and iteratively move toward high-probability regions using the **score function** (gradient of the log-probability).
+Think of this as gradient ascent on log-probability density, but with strategic noise injection to prevent mode collapse, and facilitate exploration.

 The discretized Langevin sampling algorithm for a distribution P(x):